-The role of coffee muck in cellulite reduction.
+The role of coffee grounds in cellulite reduction.

 Recently I had the most peculiar clinical experience that left me with a big question.
-A familiar dermatologist referred me a client for cellulite reduction massage.
-The main focus of my practice are painful pathologies and orthopedic massage.
-Strictly speaking cellulite is not a pathology.
-However, when a lady looks in a mirror and sees cottage cheese or orange peel marks on skin, it makes her unhappy.
-Unhappy people cannot be healthy, and as therapists our duty is to help people ridding of these sources of unhappiness.
-In many cases cellulite reduction massage is much cheaper and much safer alternative to liposuction or other plastic surgeries.
+A familiar dermatologist referred to me as a client for cellulite reduction massage.
+The main focus of my practice is painful pathologies and orthopedic massage.
+Strictly speaking, cellulite is not a pathology.
+However, when a lady looks in a mirror and sees cottage cheese or orange peel marks on the skin, it makes her unhappy.
+Unhappy people cannot be healthy, and as therapists, our duty is to help people ridding of these sources of unhappiness.
+In many cases, cellulite reduction massage is a much cheaper and much safer alternative to liposuction or other plastic surgeries.
 If you would like to get more information on the subject please follow this link. http://www.youtube.com/watch?v=vFO2vOG-Qdo

 The client turned out to be a very extravagant lady, who brought with her a container with coffee muck and insisted on me incorporating this substance while performing cellulite reduction massage.
-In explanation of this bizarre demand she referred to a cousin of hers, whom usage of coffee muck allegedly brought amazing results.
+During the explanation of this bizarre demand, she referred to a cousin of hers, whom usage of coffee muck allegedly brought amazing results.

-So, I told my clients that I’ve never done procedure that incorporated usage of coffee muck.
+So, I told my clients that I’ve never done a procedure that incorporated the usage of coffee muck.
 I also shared with her my suspicion that coffee color can get into the skin pores, and, possibly, can leave stains.
-However if she were to sign a release paper, I was ready to try it.
+However, if she were to sign a release paper, I was ready to try it.
 After all, her cousin used it and according to my client had no negative side effects.
 The thought of this made me feel comfortable.
-I also surmised that coffee muck could play the role of “emotional feels good“ effect for my client and in the worst case scenario would do nothing.
+I also surmised that coffee muck could play the role of an “emotional feel good“ effect for my client and in the worst-case scenario would do nothing.

-To my surprise the results of that experiment were dramatic improvement.
+To my surprise, the results of that experiment were a dramatic improvement.
 Within 5 visits my client lost a significant part of her cellulite looks, developed less edema than usually.
-I have completed 10 treatments, after two weeks have asked her to come for checkup.
-The treated parts of her body looked very good compared the parts I didn’t address .
-Usually I concentrate on one location at the time.
+I have completed 10 treatments after two weeks have asked her to come for a checkup.
+The treated parts of her body looked very good compared to the parts I didn’t address.
+Usually, I concentrate on one location at the time.
 Now I will start working on other cellulite locations, of course, using coffee muck.

-Despite the obvious improvement, the experiment didn’t make me an instant believer in “coffee muck” method.
-This happen because I used coffee muck in tandem with silicone jars.
+Despite the obvious improvement, the experiment didn’t make me an instant believer in the “coffee muck” method.
+This happens because I used coffee muck in tandem with silicone jars.

-As a matter of fact, during the last two years I was developing a method allowing incorporation of silicone jars into medical massage.
-One of the advantages of silicone jar massage is its powerful ability to mobilize fascia, eliminate adhesions which provides faster and more advanced results compared to the classical hands fascia stretching and fibrotic courts tears methodology.
+As a matter of fact, during the last two years, I was developing a method allowing incorporation of silicone jars into medical-massage.
+One of the advantages of silicone jar massage is its powerful ability to mobilize fascia, eliminate adhesions which provide faster and more advanced results compared to the classical hand’s fascia stretching and fibrotic cords tears methodology.

 In the meantime, I would like to invite your opinion and see what my colleagues think or know about the usage of coffee muck in cellulite reduction massage.